Paracanthurus: Description

 This fish has a compressed, elliptical body shape, and a terminal snout.
 It has nine dorsal spines, 26–28 dorsal soft rays, three anal spines, and 24–26 anal soft yellow rays, and 16 principal caudal rays with slightly projecting upper and lower lobes.
 Its pelvic fin is made up of one spine and three rays; this characteristic is considered a synapomorphy of the Naso and Paracanthurus genus.
 The caudal peduncle has a spine located in a shallow groove, which is also a characteristic of its sister taxa Zebrasoma.
 It has 22 vertebrae.
 Paracanthurus has teeth that are small, close-set, denticulated, and described as incisor-like.

 Jaw morphology includes an ectopterygoid that links the palatine to the quadrate near the articular condyle.
 A crest is present on the anterodorsal surface of the hyomandibular.
 The opercle is less developed, with a distinctly convex profile.

 Some slight variation in appearance is present within Paracanthurus.
 The lower body is yellow in west-central Indian Ocean individuals, and bluish in Pacific individuals (4).
-Additionally, the blue color on the trunk of Paracanthurus loses pigmentation in response to changes in light and/or melatonin levels, making its appearance slightly lighter in color at night.
+Additionally, the blue color on the trunk of Paracanthurus loses pigmentation in response to changes in light or melatonin levels, making its appearance slightly lighter in color at night.

 Distribution

 The regal blue tang can be found throughout the Indo-Pacific.
 It is seen in the reefs of the Philippines, Indonesia, Japan, the Great Barrier Reef of Australia, New Caledonia, Samoa, East Africa, and Sri Lanka.
 A single specimen was photographed in 2015 in the Mediterranean Sea off Israel.
-Vagrants were found two separate occasions in Hawaii, and are assumed to be aquarium releases.
+Vagrants were found on two occasions in Hawaii, and are assumed to be aquarium releases.